 This is a carousel with zoom.
 Use the thumbnails to navigate, or jump to a slide.
 Use the zoom button to zoom into a image.

-This late-ripening Tyrolean variety comes from old vines and was aged in barrel.
-Pale and plummy with a touch of strawberry fruit, oak and spice.
-Drink a little cool over the next couple of years.
+This late-ripening Tyrolean variety planted in Germany comes from old vines and was aged in barrel.
+Pale and plummy with a touch of strawberry fruit, oak and spice, drink it a little cool over the next couple of years .

 - Red Wine